Cimzia (certolizumab pegol) is indicated for the treatment of adult patients with severe active axial spondyloarthritis, comprising:

 The primary efficacy analysis consisted of a comparison of the frequency of AAU flares in the pre-study period with that observed during the study.

-In the pre-treatment period, the mean (SD) number of AAU flares across all patients was 1.3 (0.7) per patient.1
+In the pre-treatment period of 48 weeks, the mean (SD, standard deviation) number of AAU flares across all patients was 1.3 (0.7) per patient.1

 During the first 48 weeks on Cimzia treatment, the mean (SD) numbers of flares per patient reduced to 0.2 (0.4), with 12% (11/89) experiencing one AAU flare and only 2% (2/89) experiencing two flares.
 No patient experienced more than two AAU flares during this observational period.1